Updated September 20, 2019.

 Lately I have been thinking about couching.
 It’s not a technique I do very often, and I think I’m not alone in this.
 A recent canvas I bought, one of Zecca’s coloring book canvases, has gotten me thinking about it.
 I’m planning on adding more couchiong to my projects.
 This article has great ideas for getting started.

-A guest post by Brenda Stimpson of www.Needlepoint-For-Fun.com – your needlepoint home on the web.
+This guest post from 2013 is by Brenda Stimpson of www.Needlepoint-For-Fun.com – your needlepoint home on the web.

 Thanks to Brenda for letting me post this article from her recent newsletter.

 In our house, ‘couching’ has two definitions.
 The first is what I like to do with a cup of tea on a Sunday afternoon (or a glass of wine, depending on how far past noon it is).
 The second definition, and probably the one you are all tuning in for, is the term used for laying down and securing a thread on canvas.